myk-exe/myk-exe/README.md

 - 🔭 I’m currently working on github.
 - 🌱 I’m currently learning java.
 - 👯 I’m looking to collaborate on devlopers-day.
-- 🤔 I’m looking for help with my cloud skills
+- 🤔 I’m looking for help with my cloud skills.
-- 💬 Ask me about chess
+- 💬 Ask me about chess.
 - 📫 How to reach me: email :- dashore.mayank@gmail.com
 - 😄 Pronouns:- he/him
 - ⚡ Fun fact:-_**Positivity spreads like fire.**_